MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/how-to/live-leaderboards-eb-howto.md

 ms.localizationpriority: medium
 ---

-# Event-based Leaderboards how-to's
+# Example code for event-based Leaderboards

 <!--
 old path & filename:
 leaderboards-and-stats-2017/leaderboards.md
 https://docs.microsoft.com/gaming/xbox-live/leaderboards-and-stats-2017/leaderboards
-Copied entire file to form two files, one for 2013, one for 2017.
+Copied entire long file to form two shorter files: same top section, one article bottom has code for 2013 code only, the other article bottom has code for 2017 only
 -->

 ## Introduction